 Top Boutique Hotels in Tuscany for Adventure Travelers

-Picture yourself cycling through Tuscany’s vineyards, stopping at a boutique hotel for a glass of Chianti.
-Tuscany’s boutique hotels are perfect for hikers and wine lovers.
-For example, the region’s rolling hills offer scenic trails.
+Picture yourself cycling through Tuscany’s vineyards, stopping at boutique hotels Italy offers for a glass of Chianti.
+These stays are perfect for hikers and wine lovers, with scenic trails weaving through rolling hills.

 Hiking Highlights Near Tuscany’s Boutique Hotels

 Tuscany boasts trails like the 10km Ring of Fiesole, ideal for moderate hikers.
-Meanwhile, the Val d’Orcia offers gentler paths through medieval towns.
+Meanwhile, the Val d’Orcia offers gentler paths through medieval towns, accessible from boutique hotels Italy offers.

 Hotel Santa Maria